Roll20: 2020 – present

 When the COVID-19 pandemic began to prevent in-person gatherings in 2020, many groups who played in-person role-playing games turned to Roll20 to continue their games virtually.
 Liz Schuh, head of publishing and licensing for Dungeons & Dragons, stated that "virtual play rose 86%" in 2020 "aided by online platforms such as Roll20 and Fantasy Grounds".
 Erik Mona, for Paizo, commented that "tools like Roll20 and Discord played a huge role in keeping the Pathfinder and Starfinder communities together.
 They helped the annual PaizoCon, originally scheduled as an in-person event in Seattle, go fully digital in 2020".

 In July 2021, Roll20 increased their subscription costs for the first time with the annual Plus tier increasing from $49.99 to $59.99 and the annual Pro tier increasing from $99.99 to $109.99; the monthly cost of these tiers also increased.

 In February 2022, Ankit Lal, a Google veteran, become the company's CEO.
 Polygon reported that since March 2020 "the company has since tripled in size, growing from just 20 or 25 employees to nearly 60.
 Lal says that he now has two different groups of employees, one dedicated to users and another to publishers".
 Dicebreaker reported that per Roll20's PR team "the number of users on Roll20 has doubled in almost two years, going from five million users to more than 10 million".
 In June 2022, Roll20 announced a new partnership with OneBookShelf that would allow content creators on the Dungeon Masters Guild to sell modules and add-ons which are directly integrated with Roll20's virtual tabletop system.

 In July 2022, Roll20 and OneBookShelf announced a merger between the two companies.
 This merger will combine the content libraries of both companies and make "OneBookShelf's PDF libraries accessible within Roll20".
 Lal will become the new company's CEO and Steve Wieck, CEO of OneBookShelf, will become president of the new company and join Roll20's board of directors.
-The combined company's name has not yet been announced.
+The combined company retained the name Roll20 with a company legal name of Roll20, LLC.

+In June 2024, it was announced that Roll20 had acquired the digital tabletop role-playing toolset company Demiplane.
+Lal stated: "We want to make it as easy as possible for you to build your first character, to get into your first game, to try out playing TTRPGs.
+And we think the combination of the Roll20 VTT and the Demiplane character sheet ecosystem is going to do that".
+Christian Hoffer of ComicBook.com reported that this acquisition "won't have any immediate impact on users of either platform, but Demiplane CEO Peter Romenesko noted that the merged companies will look to close the difference between their two platforms very quickly".
+J. R. Zambrano, for Bell of Lost Souls, commented that "it seems that an era of consolidation is on the way as players like WotC and Roll20 move to consolidate their powerbases".